buehler/mse-project-thesis-2/sections/04_implementation.md

 ## Implementing an HTTP Basic Translator with a Secure Common Identity

-This section describes the definition and the usage of the secure common identity with the example of a translator.
+This section describes the usage of the secure common identity mentioned above within a translator.
 The translator uses HTTP Basic Auth (RFC7617 [@RFC7617]) for the username/password combination.
 The implementation is hosted on <https://github.com/WirePact/k8s-basic-auth-translator>.

 ### Validate and Encode Outgoing Credentials